frnsys/half_earth/readme.md

 This is the repository for the game Half-Earth Socialism.

 You can play it at:
 * [half.earth](https://play.half.earth/) (web)
 * [Steam](https://store.steampowered.com/app/2071530/HalfEarth_Socialism/) (Windows/macOS/Linux) (Account needed)
+  - _Note_: The build process for the Steam version is more complicated so it's less likely to be up-to-date.
 * [Itch.io](https://frnsys.itch.io/half-earth-socialism) (Windows/macOS/Linux)

 ## Notes

 - Heavy-lifting code implemented in Rust (in `engine/`), provided to the frontend via WebAssembly (wasm), which is managed via a web worker.